watermelonwolverine/Filename-Tag-Generator/README.md

 ### Using Python

 This section assumes that you have Python version >= 3.10 installed on your system and that you have some basic programming and command line knowledge.
-Also you must have installed Tkinter when you where installing Python.
+Also, you must have installed Tkinter when you were installing Python.
 If you have multiple versions on your system make sure you are using the right one using `python.exe --version`

 1. Run `python.exe pip install https://github.com/watermelonwolverine/Filename-Tag-Generator`